Tianyi6679/lightweight-MapReduce/README.md

-(ziyuang: this implementation has been ported to Python 3.x, see the commits of mincemeat.py)
+(From ziyuang: this repository is the port of mincemeatpy for Python 3.x, see the commits of mincemeat.py.
+Below is the original README texts)

 mincemeat.py: MapReduce on Python
 =================================